alexmolas/alexmolas.github.io/_posts/2023-08-18-how-far-can-you-jump.md

 The analysis presented here is full of simplifications.
 Here I list some of the ones I'm aware of

 - The swinger model is oversimplified.
 For instance, authors in [^3] present a model which is more accurate than the one used here.
 However, I wanted to keep the analysis "simple".
-- The distance between the swinger and the floor at the lowest point is zero, which is of course false.
-In [^5] a new parameter $r$ is added to account for that distance.
 - The swinger is assumed to operate in the regime of small $\phi$, which allows us to use an analytical equation for $\phi(t)$.
 However, an experimented swinger could achieve big oscillation angles in a short amount of time, and then our simplification wouldn't be valid anymore.
 - As a good physicist I've neglected any kind of friction (swing-rod, swinger-air, etc.).